There are many reasons why you may miss your period or it may stop. Most of the time it is temporary and nothing to worry about.

 Pregnancy

-It might be that your period is just late.
-You could wait a few days to see if it arrives.
-You can do a pregnancy test to confirm if you're pregnant.
+Your period may also simply be late.
+You can wait a few days to see if it arrives.
+If it does not arrive, you can do a pregnancy test.

 You can get pregnant in the days after your period is normally due.
 This can happen if the release of an egg (ovulation) is delayed.